SiddharthMalhotra/sPCA/README.md

 ScalablePCA
 ===========

-Scalable PCA (sPCA) is a scalable implementation of Principal component analysis algorithm on top of Spark
+Scalable PCA (sPCA) is a scalable implementation of Principal component analysis (PCA) algorithm on top of Spark